Frank Conlan

 Francis Conlan (4 July 1883 – 28 February 1953) was an Irish Gaelic footballer who played as a left corner-forward for the Kildare senior team.

 Regarded as one of Kildare's greatest-ever players, Conlan made his first appearance for the team during the 1903 championship and was a regular member of the starting fifteen until his retirement after the 1921 championship.
 During that time he won two All-Ireland medals and three Leinster medals.
 Conlan was an All-Ireland runner-up on one occasion.

-At club level Conlan enjoyed a hugely successful career with Roseberry, winning nine county club championship medals.
+At club level, Conlan played with Roseberry, winning nine county club championship medals.